Risto Ryti: Early life and career

-Risto Ryti was born in Huittinen, Satakunta, one of seven sons.
-His parents were Kaarle Evert Ryti, a farmer, and Ida Vivika Junttila.
+Risto Ryti was born in Huittinen, Satakunta, one of seven sons, among 10 siblings.
+His parents were Kaarle Evert Ryti (formerly Yli-Mauriala), a farmer, and Ida Vivika Junttila.
 Although he came from a peasant farming background, during his childhood Ryti hardly participated in work on the family's large farm, being a bookish and academically inclined boy.
 He was educated briefly at Pori Grammar School, and was then tutored at home, before enrolling in the University of Helsinki in 1906 to study law.
-Ryti was the only one of seven sons to pass the university entrance examination; however his three sisters also matriculated.
+Ryti was the only one among his brothers to pass the university entrance examination; however his three sisters also matriculated.

 Ryti graduated in autumn 1909 as Finland was moving into the second period of Russification.
 Escaping an oppressive political atmosphere in the capital, Ryti returned to his roots in Satakunta, where he established himself as a lawyer in Rauma.
 During this period he became acquainted with Alfred Kordelin, one of Finland's richest men.
 Ryti became Kordelin's lawyer, and eventually the two men became close friends.
 During this period Ryti also undertook further studies, becoming a Master of Laws in 1912.
 In the spring of 1914 he moved to Oxford to study maritime law, but the outbreak of World War I forced him to return to Finland.
 In 1916 he married Gerda Paula Serlachius (1886–1984).
 They had three children, Henrik (1916–2002), Niilo (1919–1997), and Eva (1922–2009).

 In the period after the outbreak of World War I, before Finland achieved its independence, Ryti's business relationship with Kordelin grew even closer, and it appeared likely that Kordelin would ask Ryti to become general manager of his numerous business enterprises.
 However, in November 1917 Ryti and his wife witnessed the murder of Kordelin at the hands of a Russian Bolshevik.
 Russian seamen led by a Finnish tailor took Kordelin's party hostage, with the intent to rob them.
 Ryti, Kordelin's lawyer, refused to legally authorize the robbery despite being threatened at gunpoint.
 Armed White Guard soldiers were however present and the situation deteriorated into a gunfight.
 20 people including Kordelin were killed.
 Ryti was saved by a malfunction in the enemy's firearm.